xbrlus/xbrl-api/api/xbrlExtensionElement.md

 * **Return Values**

   All return values start with a lowercase letter.
+Only values that are available are returned.

   `entity` - The name of the company.